 Fieldwork will be an essential part of your A-Level course.
 You have four days of fieldtrips across the 2 years to experience a very different environment to the one where you live.
-For example, you will visit a coastal region to carry out enquiries relating to issues in this environment.
+You will have to undertake 1 of these four days of fieldwork independently.

 You may already be thinking ahead to potential university and career choices, so it is worth bearing in mind that geography is a broad-based subject that really fits well for your future progression.
 Geography gives you an opportunity to consider and gain an understanding of relevant issues that link to careers in the world of business, law, human rights, international relations, or welfare.
-You will also gain skills in critical thinking, problem solving, teamwork, independent work, and information management.
+You will also gain skills in critical thinking, problem solving, teamwork, independent work, and information management which can be used across the curriculum within other subjects that you may study.